My Dog Has a Lump—What Is It?

 - Causes of Lumps and Masses in the Mouth in Dogs

-What causes unusual growths in the dogs dog's mouth?
-There are several causes for growths, lumps and masses in the dog's mouth and all of them should be investigated by your vet.
+What causes unusual growths in your dog's mouth?
+There are several causes for growths, lumps, and masses in a dog's mouth, and all of them should be investigated by your vet.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.